EAST BAY BIKE PATH:

 Colt State Park Trails; Easy.
 Paved flat trails.

-To start in Providence from India Point Park (Northern end); From I-195 eastbound take exit 2.
-Turn left on India St and the India Point Park parking lot will be on your right.
-From I-195 westbound take exit 3.
+To start in Providence from India Point Park (Northern End); From I-195 eastbound take exit 1A.
+Turn left on Portugal Parkway (previously called India St) and the India Point Park parking lot will be on your right.
+From I-195 westbound take exit 1D.
 Turn left on Gano St and travel underneath I-195.
-Take your first left and follow India St to the India Point Park parking lot on your left.
+Take your first left and follow Portugal Parkway (previously called India St) to the India Point Park parking lot on your left.

-To start in East Providence (Northern end); There are two parking areas along Veterans Memorial Highway in East Providence.
-Take exit 4 off of I-195 eastbound and follow Veterans Memorial Highway south for approximately a ½ mile.
+To start in East Providence (Northern End); There are two parking areas along Veterans Memorial Highway in East Providence.
+Take exit 1B off of I-195 eastbound and follow Veterans Memorial Highway south for approximately a ½ mile.
 The first parking area will be on your right.
 Another mile will bring you to a second parking lot on your right.

-To start in Bristol (Colt State Park/East Bay Bike Path); From I-195 take exit 2 (MA) to Route 136 south through Warren into Bristol.
+To start in Bristol (Colt State Park/East Bay Bike Path )(Southern End); From I-195 in MA take exit 5 to Route 136 south through Warren into Bristol.
 From the Bristol town line continue 1.3 miles and take a right on Gooding Ave.
 Follow to Route 114 and turn left.
 Turn right on Asylum Ave and look for the crossover to the East Bay Bike Path parking lot.
 A paved trail will bring you down to the intersection of the East Bay Bike Path.

-To start in Bristol (Southern end); From I-195 take exit 2 (MA) to Route 136 south through Warren into Bristol.
+To start in Bristol (Southern End); From I-195 in MA take exit 5 to Route 136 south through Warren into Bristol.
 From the Bristol town line continue 1.3 miles and take a right on Gooding Ave.
 Follow to Route 114 and turn left.
 Follow Route 114 south to Independence Park in Bristol.

 The East Bay Bike Path runs along the abandoned Providence and Bristol Railroad bed from Independence Park in Bristol, through the towns of Warren, Barrington and Riverside, up to East Providence.
 It then crosses over the Seekonk River via the Washington Bridge Pedestrian Plaza where it enters India Point Park in Providence.
 The trail is very scenic with views of the Narragansett Bay, Bristol Harbor and Providence River.
-The India Point Park Loop Trail travels both through India Point Park and alongside Providence Harbor.
-The Colt State Park Trails are easily accessed from the East Bay Bike Path in Bristol.
+The Colt State Park Trails are easily accessed from the East Bay Bike Path in Bristol and you can easily get to the Warren Bike Path in Warren.
+In Providence's India Point Park you can also access the India Point Park Loop Trail , Providence River Trail which takes you into downtown Providence alongside the Providence River and Blackstone River Bikeway; RI .
 See; Ten Mile River Greenway and Woonasquatucket River Greenway for two other close by trails.
-For more information check out; BIKE RI, EAST COAST GREENWAY or EAST BAY BIKE PATH .
+For more information check out; BIKE RI & EAST BAY BIKE PATH .

 East Bay Bike Path:

-Note; You can access the Warren Bike Path from here via a 1.5 mile on-road detour.
+Note; You can access the Warren Bike Path from here via an on-road detour.
 Head left along Child St (Narrow road, with a narrow sidewalk available).
-After 1.1 miles turn right on Cole School Rd and merge onto Asylum Rd where the trail crosses.
+After 1.1 miles turn right on Cole School Rd and merge onto Asylum Rd where the trail crosses after 1.5 miles.

 Just past the Railroad Ave parking lot on your right you'll pass by the YOUR BIKE SHOP on the left.
 This is where the abandoned Warren-Fall River Railroad Spur used to connect to the Providence and Bristol Railroad.
 Hopefully one day this is where you'll connect into the Warren Bike Path.
 Cross-light over busy Main St at 10.6 miles.
 Pass by Burrs Hill Park and head through a tunnel underneath Bridge St. The trail opens up as you pass by Jacobs Point Salt Marsh.
 Cross into Bristol and come the Audubon Society boardwalks at 11.6 miles.